Julius Caesar

 - What themes does Julius Caesar explore?

-- Central themes in Julius Caesar include power, loyalty, rhetoric, political violence, honor.
+- Central themes in Julius Caesar include power, betrayal, loyalty, rhetoric, political morality.
 These themes match how the book is discussed in most curriculum guides and AP Literature prompts.